APROXUS/tempo/README.md

 2. Run "install.sh" bash script (can be interpreted for other systems - made for Ubuntu).

-3. If "install.sh" cannot create systemd services, see unit/README for information on creating services manually.
+3. Finally create the service files, see unit/README for more information...

 *If you want to use with Windows, install .NET 6 and JDK 13.
 Run both prod/Lavalink.jar and prod/Tempo.exe concurrently.